-In terms of the provisions of Section 197(12) of the Act read with Rules 5(2) and 5(3)of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 astatement showing the names and other particulars of the employees drawing remuneration inexcess of the limits set out in the said rules is annexed herewith as Annexure I to theDirectors' Report.
+In terms of the provisions of Section 197(12) of the Act read with Rules 5(2) and 5(3)of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 astatement showing the names and other particulars of the employees drawing remuneration inexcess of the limits set out in the said rules is annexed herewith as Annexure J to thisReport.

 The Risk Management Committee has been entrusted with the responsibility to assist theBoard in (a) Overseeing and approving the Company's enterprise wide risk managementframework; and (b) Overseeing that all the risks that the organization faces such asstrategic financial credit market liquidity accident security property IT legalregulatory reputational and other risks have been identified and assessed and there is anadequate risk management infrastructure in place capable of addressing those risks.

-Your Directors state that no disclosure or reporting is required in respect of thefollowing items as there were no transactions on these items during the year under review:
+Your Directors state that no disclosure or reporting is required in respect of thefollowing items as there were no transactions on these items during the year under review-

-1. Details relating to deposits covered under Chapter V of the Act.
+1. Details relating to deposits covered under Chapter V of the Act;

-2. Issue of equity shares with differential rights as to dividend voting or otherwise.
+2. Issue of equity shares with differential rights as to dividend voting or otherwise;

-5. No significant or material orders were passed by the Regulators or Courts orTribunals which impact the going concern status and Company's operations in future.
+5. No significant or material orders were passed by the Regulators or Courts orTribunals which impact the going concern status and Company's operations in future;

 Your Directors further state that during the year under review there were no casesfiled pursuant to the Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013.